saya1a/Documentation/Jenkins/Questions.md

 Use docker-compose.yml to standardize environment variables and dependencies for local development.
 This ensures that local development mirrors other environments, promoting consistency and reducing the chances of discrepancies.

-"Instead of hardcoding configurations in the Docker image, use ConfigMaps and Secrets.
+Instead of hardcoding configurations in the Docker image, use ConfigMaps and Secrets.
 This approach keeps images consistent while allowing for environment-specific configurations.
 It promotes flexibility and security by separating configuration data from the application code and ensuring that sensitive information is managed securely.

 Ensure that only tested images are promoted to higher environments by using tools like Jenkins or GitHub Actions.
 These tools can help automate the promotion process, ensuring that an image is promoted across environments only after it has successfully passed all tests.
 This practice enhances reliability and consistency by guaranteeing that only stable and verified images move forward in the deployment pipeline.